Your guide to buying remanufactured cartridges…

 Let’s look at your printing requirements…

 If you are considering buying a compatible ink or toner then think about what you will be printing and what result you would like.
 Below you’ll find some examples of printer usage.
-Have a look and see which one applies to you the most and whether a remanufactured/compatible cartridge will be up to the job:
+Have a look and see which one applies to you the most and whether a remanufactured/compatible cartridge will be up to the job.

 Do you print in mono (black only)?

 If you only print in mono, own brand ink and toner is very much a match for the original.
 Mono printing is less demanding, especially if you are only printing text on the page ad if what you’re printing out doesn’t need to be flawless then a compatible is a good choice.

 Is your printer only used for internal communications?

-If this is the case, then an own brand ink and toner will be fit for purpose.
+If this is the case, then an own brand ink and toner would be perfect and a more cost effective option.

 Do you print letters or documents for external communication purposes?

 If you do, and these have blocks of colour such as a letterhead, or they contain some colour images, using a good quality own brand cartridge will give you good results providing that you purchase one from a reputable supplier with an acceptable guarantee of quality.
 Here’s where my Shameless plug comes in.
 We sell high quality compatibles with a full 3 year guarantee and a failure rate of less than 4%.

 What if you print full colour documents, including flyers or brochures?